pippinbarr/cart253-2018/modules/libraries-p5-sound/libraries-p5-sound.md

 - If we add that to the base frequency `freqBase` we get a sound that goes below and above the base frequency by the range, over time
 - It sounds like a siren!
 - Changing the base, range, and rate, all affect what the resulting sound is - play around!
+- You could map all these things to interactions!

 ---